vihuvac/simple-bank/README.md

 - Docker **20.10.0** or **higher**.

+> **Heads up**!:
+>
+> In order to keep the API container lightweight in Docker, SQLC and Mockgen are currently executed from their local installments (host machine).
+> To learn more about each of them, just look at the [additional resources](#additional-resources) section.

 ## Getting started

 Since the project uses _viper_ to manage configurations, it is necessary to set the respective values within the `app.env` file, then create a `.env` file based on the `app.env`, e.g: `cp app.env .env`.